awsdocs/amazon-chime-user-guide/doc_source/screen-share.md

 If you're sharing your entire screen on your Windows or macOS desktop app, one or multiple attendees can request keyboard and mouse control of your desktop by choosing **Share**, **Request Shared Control**\.

 **Note**
 The Amazon Chime web app supports screen sharing on Chrome browsers for Windows, macOS, and Linux desktops with the installation of an extension\.
+To install the extension, initiate screen sharing in the Amazon Chime web app, and follow the installation prompts\.